MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-resources.md

     ![Access package - Add resource roles](./media/entitlement-management-access-package-resources/resource-roles-add.png)

-1. Depending on whether you want to add a membership of a group or team, access to an application, SharePoint site, License(Preview), Power Platform(Preview), or Microsoft Entra role(Preview) perform the steps in one of the following resource role sections.
+1. Depending on whether you want to add a membership of a group or team, access to an application, SharePoint site, or Microsoft Entra role(Preview) perform the steps in one of the following resource role sections.

 ## Add a group or team resource role